-Analysis | Didn’t take long for Trump’s attorneys to blame Jan.
+Analysis | It didn’t take long for Trump’s attorneys to blame Jan.
 6 on antifa

 But it was not true.
 The Times retracted its story.
 The identified individuals were not members of antifa; in fact, two of them appeared on an antifa website identifying them as fascists.

-That’s not who van der Veen was referring to, though.
+That’s not to whom van der Veen was referring, though.
 He was apparently referring to John Earle Sullivan, the man who filmed the shooting of Ashli Babbitt on Jan.
 6.

-Sullivan’s background is unusual, as The Post reported last month.
+Sullivan’s background is unusual, as The Washington Post reported last month.
 He’s been involved in demonstrations supporting left-wing causes — but also right-wing ones.

 “Sullivan’s reputation as an agitator and bad actor has followed him into other protest circles,” we reported.
 “In encrypted chats among left-leaning activists, organizers routinely flag posts by Sullivan to new members, saying, ‘Don’t trust that guy’ and, pointing to his past ties with the Proud Boys, ‘He’s a double agent.’ ”